Tsunami

 TSUNAMI

-Tsunami waves are different from the waves you can usually find rolling into the coast of a lake or ocean.
-Those waves are made by wind offshore and are quite small compared with tsunami waves.
-A tsunami wave in the open ocean can be more than 100 km across.
-That’s roughly the length of 1000 American football fields!
-Tsunami waves are huge and can travel very quickly, at about 700 km/hr, but they are only about one meter high in the open ocean.
+Tsunami waves differ from the typical waves that roll into the shores of lakes or oceans.
+The latter are generated by wind offshore and are relatively small compared to tsunami waves.
+In the open ocean, a tsunami wave can span over 100 kilometers, which is approximately the length of 1000 American football fields!
+These waves are massive and can travel at speeds of about 700 km/hr, yet they are only about one meter high in the open ocean.

-A few minutes before a tsunami wave hits, the water near shore may move away, exposing the ocean floor.
-Often the first wave may not be the largest, and additional waves may arrive at the coast every 10 to 60 minutes.
-They move much faster than a person can run.
-The danger from a tsunami can last for several hours after the arrival of the first wave.
+Moments before a tsunami wave strikes, the water near the shore may recede, revealing the ocean floor.
+It is important to note that the first wave is not always the largest, and subsequent waves may arrive at intervals of 10 to 60 minutes, moving much faster than a person can run.
+The threat posed by a tsunami can persist for several hours following the arrival of the initial wave.

-Unlike other waves, tsunami waves typically do not curl and break.
-Coasts affected by a tsunami will be severely eroded.
-A tsunami can cause flooding hundreds of meters inland.
-The water moves with such force that it is capable of crushing homes and other buildings.
+In contrast to other types of waves, tsunami waves generally do not curl or break.
+The coasts impacted by a tsunami will experience severe erosion.
+A tsunami can inundate areas hundreds of meters inland, with water moving with such force that it can demolish homes and other structures.

 How Are Tsunamis Formed....